lorenzo-leuck/teste-backend/README.md

 ## URL Shortening

 The application provides URL shortening functionality with a 6-character limit for the shortened code.
-Authentication is required to use this endpoint.
-The shortened URLs are associated with the user account and count toward the user's usage limit.
+The system supports both authenticated and public URL shortening.

-### Creating a Shortened URL
+### Creating a Shortened URL (Authenticated)

 **Endpoint:** `POST /api/urls`